Blue suitcase on tropical beach with palm trees, perfect for Dominican Republic packing list

 • Passport

 Check that your passport will not expire soon.
 It should still be valid for at least six months after you return home.
-Keep it safe and easy to reach in a quality passport holder that protects it from spills and wear.
-See a travel-safe passport holder that keeps everything organized.

 • E-Ticket